-Terry Crews was recently trending because of the Twitter argument he had with D.L Hughleys.
+Terry Crews was recently trending because of the Twitter argument he had with D.L Hughley.
 This raised a lot of arguments concerning masculinity and how it affects rape cases, and this specifically affected Terry Crews because of the sexual harassment case he filed against one of his agents.
 Many people, especially African-American men, believe that as a man, you should be in control at all times, which also means that there should not be any situation where you should be found looking weak.

-They do not believe that a man could be assaulted, especially a man like Terry Crews, seeing that he is of huge and muscular built.
+They do not believe that a man could be assaulted, especially a man like Terry Crews, seeing that he is of huge and muscular build.
 This is the reason why he has been really active in speaking against masculinity and what it really means.

 Rape is not an issue that should be taken lightly, no matter what gender, race, or ethnicity the victim is.

 Most people believe that men cannot be raped.
 They see men as the dominant figures in most situations, so this makes it really hard for men who have been raped to speak out against their abusers.